Erick194/DOOM64-RE/README.md

 To compile it is required to use Windows xp, you can also use virtual machine for such purposes

-Once the N64SDK is installed, copy the "Doom 64" folder to the root "C:" of your hard drive.
+Once the N64SDK is installed, copy the "Doom64" folder to the root "C:" of your hard drive.

 For now it is compatible with the USA version of Doom 64.
 Of course, before compiling you need the data of the original Doom64 (DOOM64.WAD | DOOM64.WMD | DOOM64.WSD | DOOM64.WDD).